 - It has the shortest lifespan of all types of swim caps.
 One reason for this is that it tears faster because of its thinness.
 Another reason for this is that after a while the latex gets attacked by the chlorine found in most swimming pools.
 When that happens, the cap starts to get viscous and sticky.

 - Because of its thinness, it offers less isolation in cold water than other types of caps.

 - As mentioned above, a latex swim cap comes only in one color per swim cap.
 So if you want to have a funky colored swim cap, you’ll most likely have to pick a silicone or lycra one.

 - The manufacturing process only allows for simple shapes.
 So if you want to have a swim cap with a more interesting shape, such as one of those funny ones with shark fins, you’ll have to resort to other materials, which most likely will be silicone.

-If you aren't allergic to latex and just want to have a swim cap that gets the job done, is inexpensive, comfortable and doesn't need to look funky, then a latex swim cap might be perfect for you.
+If you aren’t allergic to latex and want to have a swim cap that gets the job done, is inexpensive, comfortable and has a discreet look, then a latex swim cap might be a perfect fit.